egkennedy93/Golf_Project/README.md

 AppOverview

 * accounts - intended to handle authentication (currently not implemented)
+* courses - lists the courses and their tee characteristics
 * golf_trip - Core application that is responsible for the trip
 * GolfRound - Handles process gross and net scores for a round
 * teams - not in use